kaltura/all-in-one-video-pack.wordpress/readme.txt

 == Description ==

 This is not just another video embed tool - it includes every functionality you might need for video and rich-media, including the ability to upload/ record/import videos directly to your post, edit and remix content with an online video editor, enable video responses, manage and track your video content, create playlists and much more...
+And Kaltura covers all hosting and streaming costs for FREE up to 10GB.

 Highlights: